 That still leaves a lot of stuff or me to write about however, some of which you’ll find herein, and much of which is decidedly more humorous than a scientist on Valium.

-First there’s my forthcoming book, Hold the Apocalypse – Pass Me a Scientist Please (and other humorous essays from an optimist in dreamland.)
-You’ll find a book description and a couple of sample essays under the heading Forthcoming Book, along with some early reviews, and a link to my Amazon book page.
+First there’s my new book, Hold the Apocalypse – Pass Me a Scientist Please (and other humorous essays from an optimist in dreamland.)
+You’ll find a book description and a couple of sample essays under the heading My Books, along with some early reviews, and a link to my Amazon book page.

 Next there’s a bunch of short stories I’ve written, most of which have been published in literary journals with names like Drunk Monkeys, Defenestration, and Literary Orphans.
 You can find these under the heading Short Stuff.